Open January 19, 2023

 Omaha, Lincoln, and surrounding areas

-Reporting to the Reentry Manager, the Case Manager (Reentry Specialist) will have significant responsibility assisting RISE program participants with navigating community resources and services as they reestablish their lives in communities across the state.
+Reporting to the Reentry Manager, the Reentry Specialist will have significant responsibility assisting RISE program participants with navigating community resources and services as they reestablish their lives in communities across the state.

-The Case Manager (Reentry Specialist) will provide guidance and support to RISE program graduates returning to communities after incarceration and/or experiencing barriers after being released.
+The Reentry Specialist will provide guidance and support to RISE program graduates returning to communities after incarceration and/or experiencing barriers after being released.
 This includes administering needs assessments, reviewing reentry and personal action plans, employment and housing search assistance, accessing wrap-around services in communities, conducting wellness check-ins, facilitating classes, employment verifications and other case management needs.
-The Case Manager (Reentry Specialist) will work closely with the entire RISE Team to encourage and empower program participants to become successful members of their families and communities.
+The Reentry Specialist will work closely with the entire RISE Team to encourage and empower program participants to become successful members of their families and communities.

-- The Case Manager (Reentry Specialist) will have the passion, knowledge and experience to implement and help grow the reentry team through reentry efforts and case management for program graduates.
+- The Reentry Specialist will have the passion, knowledge and experience to implement and help grow the reentry team through peer support and case management for program graduates.

 - Administer post-release needs assessments to determine services and programmatic needs of reentering participants.
 Identify and refer participants to community resources including housing, wrap around services for mental health and substance use treatment, public benefits, healthcare, etc.